AudioVisualEmotionChallenge/AVEC2019/README.md

 # AVEC2019
-Baseline scripts for the Audio/Visual Emotion Challenge 2019
+Scripts to run baseline audiovisual features extraction and baseline recognition systems for the Audio/Visual Emotion Challenge 2019